 Beta: A statistic that measures the volatility of the fund, as compared to the overall market.
 The market's beta is set at 1.00; therefore a beta higher than 1.00 is considered to be more volatile than the market, while a beta lower than 1.00 is considered to be less volatile.
 It is important to note that a low beta for a fund does not necessarily imply that the fund has a low level of volatility, a low beta signifies only that the fund's market-related risk is low.
 Beta has been calculated for the past five years.
 Down Market Capture Ratio: A statistical measure of an investment manager's overall performance in down-markets.
 The down-market capture ratio is used to evaluate how well or poorly an investment manager performed relative to an index during periods when that index has dropped.
 The down-market capture ratio has been calculated for the past five years.
 Sharpe Ratio: A statistical measure that uses standard deviation and excess return to determine reward per unit of risk.
 A higher Sharpe ratio implies a better historical risk-adjusted performance.
 The Sharpe ratio has been calculated for the past five years using the 3-month treasury bill for the risk-free rate of return.
 Standard Deviation: A statistical measure of portfolio risk used to measure variability of total return around an average, over a specified period of time.
 The greater the standard deviation over the period, the wider the variability or range of returns and hence, the greater the fund's volatility.
 The standard deviation has been calculated for the past five years.
-Turnover Ratio: A statistical measure of how frequently assets within a fund are bought and sold by the managers represented over a one year period.
-Up Market Capture Ratio: A statistical measure of an investment manager's overall performance in up-markets.
-The up-market capture ratio is used to evaluate how well an investment manager performed relative to an index during periods when that index has risen.
-The up-market capture ratio has been calculated for the past five ye
+Lurnover Ratio: A measure of how frequently assets within a fund are bought and sold by the managers represented over a one year period.
+Up Market Capture Ratio: A statistical measure of an investment manager's overall performance in up-market capture ratio has been calculated for the past five years.